joshuarudd/joshuarudd.com/uservoice-sidebar/draft.md

 1. Would require a lot more fitness and conditional logic to get the interaction and experience just right.
 2. Potentially confusing experience switching between linking an existing idea and creating a new one.

-##### Takeaway
+##### Decision

-Based on positive tests both internally and with customers, we decided to give this direction a try despite the added complexity.
+Based on the perceived need to require support agents to link feedback to an idea, and positive tests both internally and with customers, we decided to move forward with the third concept for our first functional implementation.